-“We provide constant training on the river in order to prepare for a worse-case scenario.”
+“We provide constant training on the river in order to prepare for a worst-case scenario.”

 Safety is the heart and soul of River Recreation.
 We are obsessed with river safety, and we make sure our guides are, too.
 That’s why our guides complete more than twice the number of hours of training required to be a river rafting guide in Washington.
 In addition, we’re one of a very limited number of rafting companies that conduct swift water rescue training in-house.
-This means we are a full-service rafting and river safety training company, not just an exclusive white water outfitter.
-We have guides that have not only been with the company for over 20 years consecutively, but we also guides that have been rafting rivers in Washington State for over 30 years.
-Not many white water rafting companies can say that!
+This means we are a full-service rafting and river safety training company, not just an exclusive whitewater outfitter.
+We have guides that have not only been with the company for over 20 years consecutively, but we also guide that have been rafting rivers in Washington State for over 30 years.
+Not many whitewater rafting companies can say that!